 Tips for the Boss

 - Be friendly.
 This doesn’t mean sitting down with the people you supervise and dishing about the weekend.
-Instead, offer a friendly greeting each day, be sincerely interested in anything the person says that affects his or her job, and be available when needed.
+Instead, offer a friendly greeting each day, be sincerely interested in anything the person says that affects his or her job, put people at ease with a kind word, and be available when needed.
 It’s good to make small talk as long as it doesn’t come across as prying or inviting too much information.

 - Maintain a friendly but professional demeanor.
 Your body language shows your staff more than you realize, so try not to scowl or have a harsh look on your face when communicating with them.
 Be open, smile often, and show empathy during conversation and other interaction.